 Garden Herbal Harvest

 Drying- for culinary use or as herbal teas.
-After you harvest the plant material you can either place them in a basket with a cloth or paper towel in the bottom to soak up any moisture, hang them up, or place them in a paper bag.
+After you harvest the plant material, you can place them in a basket with a cloth or paper towel in the bottom to soak up any moisture, hang them up, or place them in a paper bag.

-Once well dried put into a glass jar and label.
+Once well dried, put it into a glass jar and label.
 It is best to store dried herbs in a dark and cool environment to prolong the shelf life.
-These can be used for tea, spices, infused oils, ground up for facial products, or distilled for hydrosols and essential oils.
+These can be used for tea, spices, infused oils, ground up for facial products or distilled for hydrosols and essential oils.

 Distillation- steam distillation for all aromatic plants can be processed for both essential oils and hydrosols.
 There are many glass and copper home garden distillers on the market.
 They range in size from 5-100 liters.

 Stovetop Hydrosol- this is another easy and inexpensive way to distill any aromatic plant.
-The distillation equipment is simple and is usually found within your home; stainless steel pot, stainless steel bowl, ceramic bowl, brick and ice.
-This process results in a lovely hydrosol with a very small amount (0.02-0.5%) of essential oil.
+The distillation equipment is simple and is usually found within your home; stainless steel pot, stainless steel bowl, ceramic bowl, brick, and ice.
+This process results in a lovely hydrosol with a minimal amount (0.02-0.5%) of essential oil.

-Infusion or Maceration- is another method of extraction that is used for plants and herbs that cannot be steam distilled or extracted through pressing the seeds or nuts.
+Infusion or Maceration is another extraction method used for plants and herbs that cannot be steam distilled or extracted through pressing the seeds or nuts.

 Examples of plant matter used for infusions:

 Arnica (Arnica montana) The flowers are used in the maceration process, while the plant's roots are used for homeopathic remedies.
 Arnica oil is used to reduce pain and inflammation for fractures, sprains, bruises, strained muscle